rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### material
-- Used by modules: batch_production, masters_crud, purchase
+- Used by modules: batch_production, purchase, masters_crud
 - Files: 3
 - Functions using this table:
   - add_batch in puvi-backend/puvi-backend-main/modules/batch_production.py